mdn/content/files/en-us/web/security/attacks/xss/index.md

 In a successful XSS attack, the attacker is able to subvert the same-origin policy by tricking the target site into executing malicious code within its own context, as though it were same-origin.
 The code can then do anything that the site's own code can do, including, for example:

-- access and/or modify all the content of the site's loaded pages, and any content in local storage
+- Access and/or modify all the content of the site's loaded pages, and any content in local storage
-- make HTTP requests with the user's credentials, enabling them to impersonate the user or access sensitive data
+- Make HTTP requests with the user's credentials, enabling them to impersonate the user or access sensitive data

 ![Diagram of attacker code running in target website](xss.svg)

 All XSS attacks depend on a website doing two things:

-1. accepting some input that could have been crafted by an attacker
+1. Accepting some input that could have been crafted by an attacker
-2. including this input in a page without _sanitizing_ it: that is, without ensuring that it won't be executable as JavaScript.
+2. Including this input in a page without _sanitizing_ it: that is, without ensuring that it won't be executable as JavaScript.

 ## Two XSS examples